Affine Grassmannians and the geometric Satake in mixed characteristic

 \begin{dfn}Let $f:X\to Y$ be a morphism between two pfp perfect algebraic spaces over $k$.
-We say that $f$ is perfectly proper if it is separated and is universally closed.
+We say $f$ is perfectly proper if it is separated and is universally closed.
 We say $X$ is perfectly proper if $X\to \Spec k$ is perfectly proper. \end{dfn}

-\begin{lem} For a morphism $f: X\to Y$ between two pfp perfect algebraic spaces over $k$, $f$ is perfectly proper if and only if for every $f':X'\to Y'$ is as in Lemma \ref{fin:morphism}, $f'$ is proper. \end{lem} \begin{proof}By Lemma \ref{perfection of morphism}, $f$ is separated and universally closed if and only if so is $f'$. \end{proof}
+\begin{lem} For a morphism $f: X\to Y$ between two pfp perfect algebraic spaces over $k$, $f$ is perfectly proper if and only if for every $f':X'\to Y'$ is as in Proposition \ref{fin:morphism}, $f'$ is proper. \end{lem} \begin{proof}By Lemma \ref{perfection of morphism}, $f$ is separated and universally closed if and only if so is $f'$. \end{proof}

 \begin{prop} Let $f:X\to Y$ be a morphism between two pfp perfect algebraic spaces.
-Then $f$ is perfectly proper if and only if the valuative criterion holds for every \emph{perfect} valuation ring $R$ over $k$. \end{prop} \begin{proof} In fact, if $f$ is perfectly proper, then it is the perfection of a proper morphism $f':X'\to Y'$.
+Then $f$ is perfectly proper if and only if the valuative criterion holds for every \emph{perfect} valuation ring $R$ over $k$. \end{prop} We note that the perfection of a valuation ring is a valuation ring. \begin{proof} In fact, if $f$ is perfectly proper, then it is the perfection of a proper morphism $f':X'\to Y'$.
 Therefore, the map $\Spec R\to Y\to Y'$ lifts to $\Spec R\to X'$.
 As $R$ is perfect, it factors through $\Spec R\to X$ by \eqref{perfection}.
 To prove the converse, note that every perfect local ring $A$ in a perfect field $K$ is dominated by a perfect valuation ring.
 In addition, to check that $f: X\to Y$ is universally closed, it is enough to check that for every perfect ring $R$, the base change $X_R\to Y_R$ is closed.
-Then the usual arguments of valuative criterion for properness go through with obvious modifications. \end{proof} We note that the perfection of a valuation ring is a valuation ring.
+Then the usual arguments of valuative criterion for properness go through with obvious modifications. \end{proof}

 The following lemma is not used in the paper. \begin{lem} Let $f:X\to Y$ be a perfectly proper morphism between two pfp perfect algebraic spaces, with geometrically connected fibers.
 Then the natural map $\mO_Y\to f_*\mO_X$ is an isomorphism. \end{lem} \begin{proof}Let $f':X'\to Y'$ be a model of $f$ and let $Z'$ be the relative spectrum of $f'_*\mO_{X'}$ over $Y'$.
 Since $f'$ has geometrically connected fibers, $Z'\to Y'$ is a universal homeomorphism.
 By Corollary \ref{correction6}, ${Z'}^{\pf}\to Y$ is an isomorphism.
 But since ${Z'}^\pf$ is the relative spectrum of $f_*\mO_X$, the lemma follows. \end{proof}